coderextreme/X3DJSONLD/README.md

 donlocal.sh -- run src/main/data/*.x3d through don.sh
 ```

-You will need to set up your classpath accordinly.
+You will need to set up your classpath accordingly.
 You can modify the file in src/main/shell/classpath to set your classpath.
 You will probably have to build the project with Maven 3.
 This is accomplished by running putting maven's bin folder in your path and running mvn install in the root folder, which will build any Java code found in src/main/java.
 I use net/coderextreme/RunSaxon.java to process stylesheets.
 Also, the website uses RunSaxon.java as well, so it would be good if you compiled it.
 You may need to configure the classpath in src/main/node/allsaxon.js as well.

 The following are legacy code, and may be updated.
 ```